 Homeless Programs: L.A.
 Care has various programs to address the health and social needs of homeless members.
 In 2016, L.A.
 Care made a \$20M, 5-year grant commitment to the Housing for Health Program (HFH) via fiscal intermediary Brilliant Corners.
 Under the grant, L.A.
 Care funded rental subsidies for 300 new homeless individuals/families to move into permanent supportive housing, with supportive services provided in-kind by L.A.
-Care and HFH were also awarded nearly \$20 million in additional funds from the state to launch Housing for Healthy CA to house 250 new homeless members starting in 2021, 83 households have been housed to date.
+County as part of the Whole Person Care program; 331 households have been housed to date.
 L.A.
-Care has contracts with six (6) recuperative care providers to help provide a safe place for homeless members discharging from the hospital.
-L.A.
-Care also provides housing navigation and tenancy support services to homeless members enrolled in the Health Homes program, and has provided two consecutive years of grant funding for legal assistance to Angelenos facing eviction.
+Care and HFH were also awarded nearly \$20 million in additional funds from the state to launch Housing for Healthy CA to house 250 new homeless members starting in 2021, 88 households have been housed to date.
 In addition, L.A.
 Care refers members to the local Coordinated Entry System (CES) and county recuperative care/interim housing process through the Los Angeles Homeless Services Authority (LAHSA) and collaborates closely with health plan and county partners through various forums and roundtables.